java-dhileep/FoodDeliveryApplication/README.md

 ## Phase 4
 Displayed **menus under specific restaurants** with **Add to Cart** buttons.

+### Phase 5
+When user clicks **Add to Cart**, checks if:

+- Cart exists or not
+- Items are from the same restaurant
+  Allows **increase, decrease, and remove** cart items.

+---

+### Phase 6
+Added **place order functionality**:

+- Requires user **address & payment mode**
+- Checks if the user is logged in (if not, redirects to login/registration)
+- Validates and processes the order
+## 📂 Phase 7 – Order History

+* User can view previous orders
+* See ordered menu items
+* Reorder previous orders with one click

 ### 🚀 How to Run

 1. Clone the repository